Soil Testing in California

 Major Soil Types in California

-The San Joaquin Soil
+San Joaquin Soil: California’s State Soil

 Soil Orders in California